 Keeping in time with a metronome might also aid with the ventilation rate since you’ll deliver oxygen at the same beat.
 You’ll be able to pay attention to the depth of your chest compressions a little better when you’re not focused on your speed.

-Music to help with the chest compressions rhythm.
+Music to help with the chest compression rhythm.

 Find a song with a beat that is in the proper range if you want to be sure you’re performing chest compressions at the correct speed.